jpaulm/fbp-etl/Step08/README.md

 	    // The format is: "jdbc:mysql://hostname:port/databaseName", "username", "password"
 ```

-As you can see (by looking at the diagram), the password has already been externalized by putting it in a file, and reading it into a separate (JavaFBP) input port.
+As you can see (see the diagram above), the password has already been externalized by putting it in a file, and reading the contents into a separate (JavaFBP) input port.

-Note that FBP uses the term "port", but the client and server also use the term "port", which in this casee has a standard value of `3306`.
-In what follows, "port" will be taken to refer to FBP "ports", unless otherwise specified.
+**Note that FBP uses the term "port", but the client and server also use the term "port", which in this case has a standard value of `3306`.
+In what follows, "port" will be taken to refer to FBP "ports", unless otherwise specified.**

+In the Connection statement above, we suggest that all the parts be obtained from different input ports, with database name and user name perhaps being in IIPs.
+Of course, FBP allows them to be obtained from any source.
+The diagram now bvecomes the following: